Spring Boot Event-Driven Patterns

 -

-Events published with @TransactionalEventListener only fire after transaction commit; ensure this matches your consistency requirements.
+Events published with @TransactionalEventListener only fire after transaction commit

 -

-Avoid publishing large objects in events as this can cause memory pressure and serialization issues.
+Avoid publishing large objects in events (memory pressure, serialization issues)

 -

-Be cautious with async event handlers as they execute in separate threads and may cause concurrency issues.
+Be cautious with async event handlers (separate threads, concurrency issues)

 -

-Kafka consumers must handle duplicate messages by implementing idempotent processing.
+Kafka consumers must handle duplicate messages (implement idempotent processing)

 -